AR vs. VR: What is the difference?Posted by

-In healthcare, AR glasses can be worn by surgeons to provide the vital information they need while performing operations.
-In the manufacturing sector, AR has been adopted around the world.
-It can be used to project a digital operating canvas onto a work surface to provide audio and visual prompts that guide manual manufacturing processes.
-AR is also making huge leaps in the education and training sector, helping to make learning materials more accessible for visual learners.
+In healthcare, surgeons can wear AR glasses to provide the vital information they need while performing operations.
+Manufacturing sectors around the world have also adopted AR; it’s used to project a digital operating canvas onto a work surface to provide audio and visual prompts that guide manual manufacturing processes.
+Furthermore, AR has made huge leaps in the education and training sector, where it helps to make learning materials more accessible for visual learners.

 - Virtual reality

-Virtual reality is widely used in the gaming and entertainment industry, with the latest VR gaming stations now able to provide exceptional experiences at home.
-It has also become extremely popular in the world of marketing, helping brands add the wow factor to their promotional campaigns.
+The gaming and entertainment industry makes wide use of virtual reality.
+The latest VR gaming stations now provide exceptional experiences at home.
+It has also become extremely popular in the world of marketing by helping brands add wow factor to their promotional campaigns.
 Travel and hospitality firms have also been quick to realise the potential of VR to showcase destinations and accommodation before guests make a booking.

 At Hire Intelligence, we stock a leading range of the latest virtual and augmented reality technology available on short-term and long-term rental deals.
-Get in touch to discuss your requirements or request a quick quote from our team.
+Get in touch with us to discuss your requirements.
+Or, request a quick quote from our team.